Home > Academics > Graduate > Graduate Programs > Sequential Undergraduate/Graduate Studies

 Sequential Undergraduate/Graduate Studies in CSE

-Eligibility: Current University of Michigan undergraduate students studying Computer Science-LSA or Engineering, Computer Engineering, Electrical Engineering, Data Science, or a minor in Computer Science are eligible to apply to the CSE Sequential Undergraduate/Graduate Studies (SUGS) program.
+Current University of Michigan undergraduate students studying Computer Science-LSA or Engineering, Computer Engineering, Electrical Engineering, Data Science (Eng or LSA), or a minor in Computer Science are eligible to apply to the CSE Sequential Undergraduate/Graduate Studies (SUGS) program.

-Engineering students, SJTU-JI, and MDDP students with dual majors are not eligible for SUGS.
+Engineering students, Shanghai Jiao Tong University Joint Institute (SJTU-JI), and Multiple Dependent Degree Program (MDDP) students with dual majors are not eligible for SUGS (see more info here).
 However, LSA double majors can apply for SUGS.

 Explore other Master’s programs at the College of Engineering

-The SUGS Master’s degree is an accelerated program allowing for the double-counting of graduate-level credits between the undergraduate and graduate programs.
+SUGS students follow the degree requirements for the regular CSE MS program.
+These requirements can be found in the CSE Graduate Program Guide.
 Successful completion of 30 credits of coursework is required.
 A thesis is optional.

 CSE SUGS students can bring in a maximum of 15 credits into Rackham.

-• Students can double count up to 9 credits of technical or free elective BSE requirements.
-Double counted credits can only come from graduate level courses that may be used towards a CSE Master’s degree.
-Approved graduate level courses may be found here.
+• Double counted credits can only come from graduate level courses that may be used towards a CSE Master’s degree.
 Double counted credits may be divided/split (e.g. if you have three courses at 4 credits each – 12 credits total – you may use up to 9 credits from those courses).

 • Must have a minimum cumulative GPA of 3.6 or higher at the time of application submission.